Please ensure Javascript is enabled for purposes of website accessibility

 Drill 5: Master The One-Touch Pass

 The drill works on one-touch passing.
-Players can do this in lines, where they jog around to the other side (as shown), or they can also do this in pairs and stay in place.
+Players can do this in lines, jogging around to the other side (as shown), or in pairs, staying in place.
 This would offer more repetitions but less movement.
 That might make a better drill for a team/players in need of maximum repetition to improve technique, while what is shown (with jogging) makes a better warm-up.
 Jogging also puts players in the habit of passing and moving rather than passing and remaining in place.
 Players should focus on connecting the middle of the ball, opening their hips, and keeping the pass firm, accurate, and on the ground.

 Follow SportsEdTV Soccer on Facebook and Instagram to stay up-to-date with the latest content.